Daniel-Heo/realtrans/README.md

 - In the console window, cd C:\installation folder
 - Run python (when executed, exit by entering exit())

-2. run batch file ( install python package )
+2. run realtrans install batch file ( install python package )
 > Run install.bat in cmd (located in the downloaded realtrans folder)

 - install.bat must be completed without error.
 When an error occurs, you must respond to the error message.